 For more copyright news, click here.

-Depomed Inc. sued the generic-drug makers Impax Laboratories Inc. (IPXL) and Par Pharmaceutical Co.
-(PRX) to prevent them from selling copies of Gralise, a medicine that treats pain after shingles infections.
+Depomed Inc. sued the generic-drug makers Impax Laboratories Inc. (IPXL:US) and Par Pharmaceutical Co.
+(PRX:US) to prevent them from selling copies of Gralise, a medicine that treats pain after shingles infections.

 Impax and Par are seeking U.S. Food and Drug Administration approval to sell generic versions of Gralise, according to a complaint filed April 10 in federal court in Trenton, New Jersey.
 Depomed, based in Menlo Park, California, said the copies for 300 and 600 milligram tablets would infringe six patents.
 It seeks a court order to prevent sales until the patents expire.